trampgeek/moodle-qtype_coderunner/README.md

    and unzip them into the directories `<moodlehome>/question/type` and `<moodlehome>/question/behaviour` respectively.
 This installation method does not support the use of the RunGuard sandbox (see below).
+   It can be used on any Linux, Windows or Mac.

-1. Clone the entire repository into any directory you like, say `<somewhere>` and then copy the files into question/type and question/behaviour directories.
-The commands to achieve this are
+1. Clone the entire repository into any directory you like, say `<somewhere>` and then copy the type/coderunner and behaviour/adaptive\_adapted\_for\_coderunner subtrees into the Moodle question/type and question/behaviour directories.
+The commands to achieve this under Linux are

         cd <somewhere>
         git clone https://github.com/trampgeek/CodeRunner.git